D3C2-Net: Dual-Domain Deep Convolutional Coding Network for Compressive Sensing: Experiments

-\textbf{Training.} We use the combination of BSD400~\cite{martin2001database, chen2016trainable}, DIV2K training set~\cite{timofte2017ntire}, and WED~\cite{ma2016waterloo} for training.
-Training data pairs ${\{(\y_j, \x_j)\}}_{j=1}^{N_a}$ are obtained by extracting the luminance component of each image block of size $32 32$, \textit{i.e.}, $N=1024$.
-The data augmentation technique is applied to increase the data diversity.
-Our $\DC$-Net is implemented in PyTorch~\cite{paszke2019pytorch}.
-All the experiments are performed on one NVIDIA GeForce RTX 3090.
-The Adam optimizer is used for updating the learnable parameters.
-The batch size is set to 32, and we train the network for $2.8 10^5$ iterations.
-The learning rate starts from $1 10^{-4}$ and decays a factor by $0.1$ after $1.6 10^5$ and $2.4 10^5$ iterations.
-The default filter size $k$ of each dictionary filter is set to be 5, the number of feature maps $C$ is set to be 64, and the stage number $T$ is set to be 8.
-The number of filters in $\D$ is determined by the number of feature maps (\textit{i.e.}, same as $C$).
-The selection of $k$, $C$ and $T$ is discussed in Section~\ref{section:4.2}.
+\textbf{Network Training and Implementation:} Following~\cite{zheng2021deep}, we use the combination of BSD400~\cite{martin2001database, chen2016trainable}, DIV2K training set~\cite{timofte2017ntire}, and WED~\cite{ma2016waterloo} for NN training.
+To create training data samples, we extract the luminance component from each image block.
+Data augmentation is employed to enhance the data diversity.
+Our $\DC$-Net is implemented with PyTorch~\cite{paszke2019pytorch}.
+All experiments are conducted on a workstation with AMD EPYC 7302 16-Core CPU and NVIDIA GeForce RTX 3090 GPU.
+We employ Adam to update the parameters with batch size 32.
+The network is trained for $2.8\times10^5$ iterations, starting with learning rate $1\times10^{-4}$, which is reduced by 0.1 after $1.6\times10^5$ and $2.4\times10^5$ iterations.
+The default filter size $k$ and number $C$ for convolutional dictionary $\D$ are set to 5 and $C$, while the numbers of feature maps $C$ and stages $T$ are set to 64 and 8, respectively.
+Our study regarding $k$, $C$, and $T$ of $\DC$-Net can be found in Sec.~\ref{section:4.2}.